 - Raised Panel A raised panel consists of a center panel that is raised above or even with the door frame.
 The raised panel can have several shapes.
 Several edge designs and molding are available with a raised panel door.
 This style is typically traditional.

 - Stain Finishes are designed to show off the unique patterns of the wood grain.
-By wetting the wood to raise the grain before hand-staining each piece, Wood-Mode produces rich colors that enhance the wood’s natural beauty, while glazing and physical distressing options create a distinctive patina.
+By wetting the wood to raise the grain before hand-staining each piece, these procedures produce rich colors that enhance the wood’s natural beauty, while glazing and physical distressing options create a distinctive finish.

-- Opaque Finishes are a solid opaque color, then enhanced with glaze and distressed for a more custom look.
-Our opaque finishes receive high-quality sealer, primer and catalyzed color coats to ensure beauty and lifetime durability.
-Extensive hand-sanding is performed between each catalyzed color coat, ensuring a satin smooth surface.
+- Opaque Finishes are a solid opaque color, enhanced with glaze and distressed for a more custom look.
+These finishes receive high-quality treatments to ensure beauty and lifetime durability.
+Extensive handwork is performed between each process to ensure the best quality finish.

 - Distressed Finishes Time and use give furniture a distinctive look.
-Wood-Mode adds a variety of techniques to our quality stain and opaque finishes to recreate the signs of aging.
-Whether it’s the soft patina of a well cared for heirloom or the wear marks of generations of heavy use, Wood-Mode can create the distressed finish you have in mind.
+Our cabinet lines provide a variety of techniques to their exclusive stain and opaque finishes to recreate the signs of aging.
+Whether it’s the soft finish of a well cared for heirloom or the wear marks of generations of heavy use, our cabinet lines allow us the possibility to create the distressed finish you have in mind.

 Knotty Alder: A medium denisity hardwood, that naturally features a color range from pale pinkish-brown to a light tan/honey color.
 May also include varying grain patterns, mineral streaks, gum pockets, bird pecks, knots and other natural characteristics.

 Cherry: A richly elegant hardwood, characterized by a close grain pattern, gum streaks and subtle color variations.
 Cherry tends to darken with age-a natural process that enhances its warmth and charm.